unpackdev/fdb/README.md

 databases to be started and cross-shared in user space or accessed remotely.

-We're aiming to create a database so fast and efficient that it could be called the "f**k database" — a no-nonsense, high-performance solution for extreme speed and scalability.
+We're aiming to create a database so fast and efficient that it could be called the "f**k database" — a no-nonsense, high-performance solution for extreme speed and scalability or basically as a troll and actual description as this task is quite hard to achieve.

 ## QUIC (HTTP/3)